BirnB4um/MC_Skin_Generator/README.md

 # Minecraft Skin Generator

 Generate new Minecraft skins with a Convolutional Autoencoder.
-You can executables in folder *dist/* for both the old and the new version.
+You can find executables in the folder *dist/* for both the old and the new version.

 Find more information [here](src/) and for the old version [here](src/old_app/)